JavaScript preprocessing

 Prince supports most of ECMAScript 5th edition (ES5), with the exception of strict mode.
 ES6 is not fully supported yet, and later editions of ECMAScript are not supported.

-If enabled, your document is first passed to an instance of Google Chrome running in headless mode.
-Chrome parses the HTML, loads all assets, and executes included JavaScript.
-The resulting DOM is then dumped and used as input for Prince.
+When preprocessing is enabled, your document is first processed by Google Chrome running in headless mode.
+Chrome parses the HTML, loads all assets, and executes all JavaScript.
+The resulting DOM is then captured and passed to Prince for PDF generation.

-• Generating the PDF will take longer (note the time limits for generating PDFs).
+• PDF generation takes longer (be aware of the time limits for PDF generation)

-• Some API parameters are ignored during preprocessing:
+• The following API parameters are not supported during preprocessing:

 • ignore_resource_errors